Mad About You: Adaptations

 A Chilean adaptation under the title Loco por ti (translated as Crazy About You) aired on TVN during 2004.

 An Argentine adaptation under the title Loco por vos (translated as Crazy About You) stylized as Loco x vos aired on Telefe from September 5 until December 29, 2016.
 The second season was originally going to air in 2017 but was scrapped later on.

 A British adaptation under the title Loved by You aired for two seasons on ITV from 11 March 1997 until 27 August 1998.

 A Chinese adaptation aired on Dragon TV on January 4, 2016.

+A Mexican adaptation under the title Enloqueciendo contigo premiered on Sony Channel on January 19, 2025.